UniversalDependencies/UD_Coptic-Scriptorium/README.md

 # Summary

-UD Coptic contains manually annotated Sahidic Coptic texts, currently from the Gospel of Mark, Shenoute of Atripe's "Not Because a Fox Barks", the Letters of Besa, and several short stories from the Apophthegmata Patrum.
+UD Coptic contains manually annotated Sahidic Coptic texts, currently from the Gospel of Mark, Shenoute of Atripe's "Not Because a Fox Barks", the Letters of Besa, lives of Sts.
+Cyrus and Onnophrius and short stories from the Apophthegmata Patrum.

 # Introduction

-The Coptic Universal Dependency Treebank is a manually annotated corpus of Sahidic Coptic texts, currently containing excerpts from the Sahidic New Testament Gospel of Mark, Archmandrite Shenoute of Atripe's "Not Because a Fox Barks", the Letters of Besa, and several short stories from the Apophthegmata Patrum (Sayings of the Desert Fathers).
+The Coptic Universal Dependency Treebank is a manually annotated corpus of Sahidic Coptic texts, currently containing excerpts from the Sahidic New Testament Gospel of Mark, Archmandrite Shenoute of Atripe's "Not Because a Fox Barks", the Letters of Besa, lives of Sts.
+Cyrus and Onnophrius and short stories from the Apophthegmata Patrum (Sayings of the Desert Fathers).
 Detailed information about the treebank is available here:

 http://copticscriptorium.org/treebank.html